OpenNISLab/Pro-Fusang/README.md

 python Fusang_maketree_process_4.0.py
 python Fusang_maketu_process2TU.py
 ```
-Note: The preprocessed data path in Section 3.1 needs to be provided with the above code.
+**Note**: The preprocessed data path in Section 3.1 needs to be provided with the above code.

 #### 3.3 Training model
-Gcn model.
+&#9733; Gcn model.
 ```
 # Run the main file (at the root of the 04_gnns_hrrp)
 cd 04_gnns_hrrp